notalentgeek/godot2prompt/README.md

 - **Context Optimization**: Formats scene data to maximize useful information in the LLM context window
 - **Time Saving**: Quickly generate exportable scene documentation
 - **Better AI Responses**: Receive more accurate and relevant assistance from AI tools
+- **Selective Export**: Export only the parts of your scene that are relevant to your question

 ## Extending